CoopScenes: Multi-Scene Infrastructure and Vehicle Data for Advancing Collective Perception in Autonomous Driving: Appendix

-The sensor tower is designed as a static counterpart to the moving ego-vehicle, with an emphasis on simplicity to facilitate studies of interoperability issues, such as registration.
+\textbf{Infrastructure Tower} The infrastructure tower is designed as a static counterpart to the moving ego-vehicle.
 Its base consists of a modular foundation, featuring eight 25 kg weights on a metal structure, surmounted by a 3-meter pole.
 Cross struts are installed to enhance the pole's stability.
 Designed for complete autonomy, the foundation includes compartments for car batteries, supplemented with a solar panel for power.
 Furthermore, the tower is equipped with advanced communication technologies, including LTE/5G and V2X roadside unit (RSU), to support mobile connectivity.

 Atop the pole, a metal plate hosts a central 360\textdegree\ LiDAR (horizontal) with GNSS antennas positioned on both sides, one for time synchronization and one for positioning.
 Higher on the pole, we installed two camera-LiDAR units, each affixed to a freely movable ball joint, allowing for adjustable sensing directions tailored to each scene.
 These cameras are identical to those used on the bus, each equipped with a 6 mm lens.
-For the LiDAR component, we selected a solid-state device (SSD) to better align with the cameras' FoV, as illustrated in Figure \ref{fig:sample_data_tower}.
+For the LiDAR component, we selected a solid-state device (SSD) to better align with the cameras' FoV.

 In preparation for each scene recording, GNSS data are initially captured to accurately determine the position of the tower using a precise point positioning service \cite{noauthor_precise_2024}.
-The precisely determined position allows the tower to function as an RTK base station.
 More detailed information on the whole sensor setup is available in Table \ref{table:sensors_tower}.